-• A Suzuki® icon is added to the home page - select it to display the engine instrument panel.
+A Suzuki® icon is added to the home page - select it to display the engine instrument panel.
+You can customize which data is displayed on the instrument panel.
+Refer to "Instruments" on page 141.

 For more information, refer to the engine manual or engine supplier.